Death Classification: Line of Duty Death

 George Peterson was arrested on scene and later charged with manslaughter.

-Officer O’Donnell was waked at a funeral home located at 5350 West North Avenue and his funeral mass was held at St. John Bosco Catholic Church located at 2250 North McVicker Avenue.
+Officer O’Donnell was waked at a funeral home located at 5350 West North Avenue.
+His funeral mass was held at St. John Bosco Catholic Church located at 2250 North McVicker Avenue.
 He was laid to rest on August 12, 1942 in Mount Carmel Cemetery, 1400 South Wolf Road #4, Hillside, Illinois.
-His grave is located in Grave 2, Lot W 9' of 37, Block 8, Section 32.
+His grave is located in Grave 2, Lot W 9′ of 37, Block 8, Section 32.

 Patrolman John J. O’Donnell, born August 28, 1908, received his Probationary Appointment to the Chicago Police Department on September 24, 1938.